 How to Install AVG AntiVirus Free on Android

-If your Android phone has been feeling sluggish or you just clicked a link you immediately regretted, a free antivirus app is a sensible safety net.
-AVG AntiVirus Free is one of the most downloaded options on the Play Store, and we wanted to see whether the setup is as painless as it looks.
-In our testing we installed it on a mid-range phone running Android 14, walked through every prompt, and lived with it for a couple of weeks.
-Here is exactly how to get it running and what to expect once it is.
+If your Android phone has been feeling sluggish or you just tapped a link you immediately regretted, a free antivirus app is a sensible safety net.
+AVG AntiVirus is one of the most downloaded options on the Play Store, sitting north of 100 million installs, and we wanted to see whether the setup is as painless as it looks.
+We installed it on a mid-range phone running Android 14, walked through every prompt, and lived with it for two weeks.
+Here is how to get it running and what to actually expect once it is.

 Installing AVG Free on your Android phone

-The whole process took us under five minutes, and most of that was waiting for the first scan.
+Setup took us under five minutes, and most of that was waiting for the first scan to finish.
 Open the Google Play Store, tap the search bar, and type AVG AntiVirus.
-Look for the listing from AVG Mobile, which carries the familiar blue and white shield icon.
-There are a few copycat names floating around, so the developer line is the detail worth checking before you tap install.
+The listing you want is AVG AntiVirus & Security from AVG Mobile, with the blue and white shield icon.
+A few similar-sounding apps sit nearby in the results, so glance at the developer name before you tap anything.

-Press Install and let the roughly 60MB download finish.
-When you open the app for the first time, AVG walks you through a short welcome flow.
-You can sign in with a Google or AVG account, but you are also free to skip that and use it anonymously, which is what we did to keep things simple.
-The app will then offer to run an initial scan.
-We let it, and on our test device it checked every installed app and the main storage folders in about 90 seconds.
-Once that finishes, you land on the home screen with a big Scan button, and the app is fully active.
-No reboot, no fiddling with settings to get basic protection going.
+Press Install and let the download finish.
+It is around 60MB, so on a normal connection you are not waiting long.
+The first time you open it, AVG runs a short welcome flow and asks whether you want to sign in with a Google or AVG account.
+You can skip that entirely and use the app anonymously, which is what we did.
+It then offers to run an initial scan.
+We let it, and on our device it worked through every installed app plus the main storage folders in about 90 seconds.
+After that you land on the home screen with a large Scan button, and protection is already live.
+No reboot, no settings to flip first.

 The features you will actually use